Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 Place a file named `reset_mhpc` in /cache (or /data/cache on A/B devices) and reboot.

 It is possible to use this in combination with the [configuration file](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#configuration-file) described above to keep device fingerprint or any other settings intact past the reset.
 Just make sure to remove any custom props that might have been causing issues from the configuration file.

+A common reason for issues booting the device with the module active is having enabled [Device simulation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation).
+This feature is not needed for passing SafetyNet's CTS profile check.
+Only enable it if you actually need it, and keep in mind that it may cause issues when activated.

 ### The Play Store is "uncertified"
 If your device's Play Store reports that the device is "uncertified", this is usually fixed by making sure that you pass SafetyNet and then clearing data for the Play Store (and possibly rebooting).
 More details in the [Magisk troubleshooting guide](https://www.didgeridoohan.com/magisk/MagiskHide#hn_Device_uncertified_in_Play_storeNetflix_and_other_apps_wont_install_or_doesnt_show_up).